ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 - Experiment with additional datasets using {{site.data.keyword.sqlquery_short}}
 - Stream data from multiple sources into your data lake by completing [Big data logs with streaming analytics and SQL](/docs/solution-tutorials?topic=solution-tutorials-big-data-log-analytics#big-data-log-analytics)
-- Build a web app with a dashboard for line of business users utilizing [{{site.data.keyword.dynamdashbemb_notm}}](/docs/cognos-dashboard-embedded?topic=cognos-dashboard-embedded-gettingstartedtutorial).

 ## Remove resources
 {: #smart-data-lake-10}